 Over and over again in the Bible we see people who were eager to follow after God who dared to ask Him questions.
 Our limited human minds, muddled by sin, lack the perfect understanding to always understand God’s wisdom.
 God invites, even encourages us to question Him when we do not understand.
 That questioning must be done in an attitude of humility, because the fear of the Lord is the beginning of wisdom, but it is not a sign of weak faith when we question Him because we TRULY DESIRE to hear His answer.

 There are many earthly authorities, and not all of them (perhaps only a very few of them!) are actually right in everything they are saying.
 My children are growing up with the internet available to them everywhere.
 Things that are published on the internet appear to speak with authority.
 I love the joke I saw online recently that said:

 “If it’s on the internet, then it must be true.” – George Washington

 When I read books with my homeschoolers, I encourage them to observe the material they are reading and to create questions about it.
 Here are some helpful elements to notice:

-By helping my students to observe the literature they are reading and think critically about it, I can be much less afraid that their minds will be ruined by exposure to something that is contrary to God’s word.
+By helping my students to observe the literature they are reading and exercise some critical thinking about it, I can be much less afraid that their minds will be ruined by exposure to something that is contrary to God’s word.
 As students grow in wisdom and approach adulthood, it’s important to equip them for thinking critically about the many words that will be spoken to them with authority, genuine or feigned.